guitrain/terraform-training-intermediate/labs/lab03-remote-state/exercise2/README.md

-This folder contains example [Terraform](https://www.terraform.io/) configuration that create an [EC2](https://aws.amazon.com/ec2/) instance in [Amazon Web Services (AWS) account](http://aws.amazon.com/) and stores and manages the state in the S3 [remote backend for Terraform](https://www.terraform.io/docs/backends/) we created iin the previous example.
+This folder contains example [Terraform](https://www.terraform.io/) configuration that create an [EC2](https://aws.amazon.com/ec2/) instance in [Amazon Web Services (AWS) account](http://aws.amazon.com/) and stores and manages the state in the S3 [remote backend for Terraform](https://www.terraform.io/docs/backends/) we created in the previous example.

 ## Pre-requisites